-Lastly, consider the skill sets of the technologists on tap for recovery, focusing on whether they are equipped to resume operations as rapidly as the business needs.
+Lastly, consider the skill sets of the technologists designated to support recovery operations, focusing on whether they can actually be made available and are sufficiently equipped to resume operations as rapidly as the business needs.

-Q24 What should disaster recovery planners consider when choosing primary and alternate sites?
+U25 What should disaster recovery planners consider when choosing primary and alternate sites?

-In the past, BCM practitioners had a rule of thumb to have primary and alternate sites at least 30 miles apart.
-These days, decisions about siting are more likely to depend on an organization's risks and the nature of its systems and data.
-Given the current low cost of bandwidth and the availability of multiple viable options, organizations have more latitude in selecting primary and alternate sites.
+In the past, BCM practitioners had a rule of thumb to have primary and alternate sites at least 30 miles apart (i.e., out of region).
+These days, decisions about siting are more likely to depend on an organisation's risks and the nature of its systems and data.
+Given the current low cost of bandwidth and the availability of multiple viable options, organisations have more latitude in selecting primary and alternate sites.
 Still, the following factors should be considered when making siting decisions:

-A system's function should drive requirements for backup location.
-For trading systems, for instance, the transaction speed and data volume would require

-- high-performance network connectivity between sites.
+- A system's function should drive requirements for backup location.
+For trading systems, for instance, the transaction speed and data volume would require high-performance network connectivity between sites.
 Other systems may be less demanding. - Businesses should be prepared to move systems to alternate sites if the primary location is exposed to disasters such as a flood, earthquake or hurricane.
 A single event could impact a wide geographic area of potentially hundreds of miles.
 If this is likely or an unacceptable risk, then the alternate site should be outside the risk area.
-Likewise, risks such as terrorism, geopolitical instability and unstable infrastructure in a particular region could have a significant impact on a data center.
+Likewise, risks such as terrorism, geopolitical instability and unstable infrastructure in a particular region could have a significant impact on a data centre.

-- Regulators may specify requirements for siting data centers, disaster recovery sites, alternate offices and business resumption centers.
-Some requirements may be relaxed if regulators can be assured that the business has comprehensively assessed and documented its own risks and demonstrated diligence by refreshing its plans and assessments regularly. - Location of staff has historically been a major consideration in siting primary and alternate data centers, but it is less important more recently.
+- Regulators may specify requirements for siting data centres, disaster recovery sites, alternate offices and business resumption centres.
+Some requirements may be relaxed if regulators can be assured that the business has comprehensively assessed and documented its own risks and demonstrated diligence by refreshing its plans and assessments regularly. - Location of staff has historically been a major consideration in siting primary and alternate data centres, but it is less important more recently.
 The COVID-19 pandemic has shown that businesses may not need staff located near alternate sites.
 The staff's ability to access facilities in extreme weather is constrained if co-location is part of the disaster recovery strategy.

-If a business' systems interact with the public via the internet, alternate sites need bandwidth equivalent to the primary site, so failover is transparent to the user.
+If a business's systems interact with the public via the internet, alternate sites need bandwidth equivalent to the primary site, so failover is transparent to the user.
 Bandwidth is an even more significant factor when backups are not updated in real time; recovery in these situations involves transferring large volumes of data swiftly.

-Cloud computing provides an attractive alternative to owned and operated data centers, or even hosted data centers.
-Cloud providers often concentrate multiple data centers within a region, enabling them to respond effectively to localized issues.
+Cloud computing provides an attractive alternative to owned and operated data centres, or even hosted data centres.
+Cloud providers often concentrate multiple data centres within a region, enabling them to respond effectively to localised issues.
 These concentrations may be repeated in other regions to create an exceptionally resilient network that is responsive to failures at any single location.